 As this law shows, there are six separate subcategories that can entitle your injury to a catastrophic designation in a Georgia workers’ compensation case.

 The first five categories are specific types of injuries.
 The statute defines how severe each type of injury must be.
+In each of these first five categories, you need to prove that you have the type of injury that is stated in the statute.

 The “catch-all” subcategory for catastrophic designation